 - Product quality

-Fluid library helped represent each part of the model with high granularity, and display the ripple effect and breakages in the system.
+The Fluid Library helped represent each part of the oil well optimization model with high granularity and display the ripple effect and breakages in the system.
 Moreover, it helped consider dynamic changes and their impact on the system.
 With this approach, it became possible to make real time decisions and capture the quality of the oil.

-The model also contributed to decision making on future capital investments and reducing them, finding out when to replace or provide maintenance to the components of production process.AnyLogic software was successfully implemented in the company’s other projects.
+The model also contributed to decision making on future capital investments as well as their reduction: establishing when to replace or provide maintenance.AnyLogic software has also been successfully incorporated in the company’s other projects.